 Preferred Equity Real Estate Investing vs. Debt and Common Equity

 Should you allocate your entire real estate portfolio to preferred equity real estate?
-Hopefully we’ve made a compelling case for this type of investment, and indeed you may want to devote a substantial portion of your real estate portfolio to preferred equity, especially at this point in the market cycle.
+Hopefully we’ve made a compelling case for this type of investment, and indeed you may want to devote a substantial portion of your real estate portfolio to preferred equity.

 Preferred equity presents another opportunity for portfolio diversification.
 Investors can mitigate liquidity risk by diversifying across senior debt, preferred equity, and common equity, and by diversifying across hold periods.
 We encourage investors to consider their overall goals and strategy, – as well as risk tolerance – to inform the precise mix of debt, preferred equity and equity investments in their portfolio.